 - Pharyngo-tonsillitis (inflammation of the throat and tonsils)

 - Duration of episodes 3-6 days

 - Chest pain

 Prednisone can be used during fever attacks.
 Cimetidine can also be used.
 Some have an effect of removing tonsils (toncillectomy).
 Off label treatment is IL-1 blocks (Kineret, Ilaris) that may have effect (reference: Stojanov S, 2011).

-Most people "grow out of the disease" without permanent injuries by the end of the 10s
+Most people "grow the disease on their own" without lasting damage by the end of adolescence